yJohannes/Keydows/README.md

 ### 2. Overlay
-Opens an overlay grid of character coordinates the user can type to perform a click or other actions.
+An overlay grid of character coordinates the user can type to perform a click or other actions.

 #### Keybinds
+To open the overlay, `Ctrl + .`.

 While the overlay is open the user may
 ```cpp
 HIDE,           ESCAPE  // Hide the overlay